-8. Although arrangements for consultation, cooperation and collaboration with FAO have not been formalized, as is provided for at Article 22 of the Convention, relations have been strengthened since TCC1.
-Consultation and collaboration have involved data issues, particularly in relation to the Fisheries Global Information System (FIGIS) and the Coordinated Working Party on Fisheries Statistics (CWP), science and port State matters.
+8. Although arrangements for consultation, cooperation and collaboration with FAO have not been formalized, as is provided for at Article 22 of the Convention, relations have been strengthened since the first regular session of the Scientific Committee.
+Consultation and collaboration have involved data issues, particularly in relation to the Fisheries Global Information System (FIGIS) and the Coordinated Working Party on Fisheries Statistics (CWP), science and regulatory matters.